Lucas Notary

 Some countries will require legalisation by their own consulate in England, which is normally an additional step to obtaining an apostille.

-Legalisation agents
+Legalisation agent

 Copyright © 2025 Chris Lucas Notary Public - All Rights Reserved.